-- Climate change affects women disproportionately as risk is multiplied by women's economic vulnerability and women's socially constructed role as primary carer for dependents.1 - Extreme weather events and disasters are associated with an increase in violence against women.2 - Women's patterns of energy use and fossil fuel consumption are different to men's.
+- Climate change affects women disproportionately, as the risk is multiplied by women's economic vulnerability and women's socially constructed role as primary carer for dependents.1 - Extreme weather events and disasters are associated with an increase in violence against women.2 - Women's patterns of energy use and fossil fuel consumption are different to men's.
 Women are more likely to live alone or be rearing children alone, and to be responsible for others (family, kin, and neighbours) as paid and unpaid caregivers.
 They are more likely to make short trips by vehicle, depend on public transportation and travel with dependents.
 Women face additional challenges in meeting the rising energy, transport and food costs associated with climate change.3

-- Females (15-54 years) in Golden Plains were much more likely than males to be receiving the Single Parent Payment,4 and may be more affected by the increasing costs of living associated with climate change (e.g. energy, food, transport).5 - A greater proportion of females (62%) accessed specialist homelessness services, compared to Victorian average (59%).6 Natural disasters may prolong displacement for those already homeless (i.e. spending longer in emergency shelters as a result of fire or floods).7 - 14% of residents travelled more than 50km to work.
-This is three times greater than the state average (4%) and also greater than the regional average (11%).8
+- Compared to the Victorian average (3%), Horsham had a higher proportion of the female population aged 15-54 years receiving the single parenting payment (6%).
+This was highest in the Wimmera catchment, suggesting women in Horsham may be more vulnerable to the increasing costs of living associated with climate change (e.g. energy, food, transport). - A greater proportion of females (58%) in Horsham accessed specialist homelessness services compared to males (42).6 Natural disasters may prolong displacement for those already homeless (i.e. spending longer in emergency shelters as a result of fire or floods).7 - 3.2% of Horsham residents reported access to public transport as good or very good.
+This is significantly lower than the Victorian average (61.2%),8 influencing decisions around active transport.

 - 1. Apply the Gender and Emergency Management Guidelines to emergency planning. - 2.
 Apply an intersectional gender analysis to climate change decision-making.
 Include women in discussions about infrastructure, energy, transport, agriculture, environmental management and disaster. - 3.
-Roll out delivery of Gender and Disaster Pod training and interventions to identify and respond to the gender-specific impacts of disasters, including pandemics.
+Roll out delivery of Gender and Disaster Pod training and interventions to identify and respond to the gender specific impacts of disasters, including pandemics.